Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2020-11-10 Update for Beyond Light and the Season of the Hunt

+Includes changes for Stasis, item icon watermarks, 'Active' and 'Legacy' Triumphs, and scored presentation nodes.

+Caveat - The new energy type for Ghost mods is not yet implemented.

 ## 2020-07-07 Update for Bungie Day 2020

 Includes changes for the 'SetTrackedState' API and the current season reward power cap.